-Here we put a list of some key references about tidal science and culture, and other books about aspects of tides, and specific tidal places (coasts, estuaries).
+Here we put a list of some key references about tidal science and culture, and other books about aspects of tides, and specific tidal places such as deltas, bays, sounds, stretches of coast, harbours, creeks, estuaries.

 They vary from the highly scientific to more arts and literature based accounts.